Changes to visiting arrangements. For more details visit our Coronavirus page

 - All staff will be asked to complete an online self-declaration form to confirm they are fit for the post being offered.
 For some posts you may be asked to visit our OH department in person to gain clearance or provide us with your immunisation records.
 All staff with patient contact will be asked to attend the OH department during their induction programme.

-- If you have been in continuous NHS employment for the past 12 months, we will only require a reference/s to cover this period.
-If you have been employed elsewhere in the past 12 months, we will require references to cover your last three years of employment.
+- We will require references to cover your last three years of employment.
 Any gaps in service will also need to be accounted for by obtaining a character reference or we may ask you to complete a self-declaration form.
 Getting references back from referees can sometimes take a while.
 To help us to do this quickly, please let your referees know you have been offered a job and that we will be emailing them; this can really help to speed things up.